scalar-labs/scalar-terraform-examples/azure/README.md

 $ terraform apply
 ```

-In the output of `terraform apply` command, the `cosmosdb_account_endpoint` and the `cosmosdb_account_primary_master_key` are used to configure Scalar DL in the next section.
-Please take a note of them.
+In the output of `terraform apply` command, you will see  `cosmosdb_account_endpoint` and `cosmosdb_account_primary_master_key`.
+Please take note of them since they are used to configure Scalar DL in the next section.

 ### Create Scalar DL resources